 How long is Rhode Island EMT School?

-Depending on the particular training program, EMT training can usually be finished in between two and six months.
+Depending on the particular training program, EMT training in RI can usually be finished in between two and six months.

 Step 3: Have a current CPR-BLS certification for “Healthcare Provider” or equivalent